 The Eagle River Backpack Program was recently featured on WSAW’s Our Town Eagle River Segment on June 20, 2018.

-The Backpack Program is proud to partner with the Northland Pines School District and Feed Our Rural Kids (FORK) in providing support and encouragement to youth and families.
+The Backpack Program is proud to partner with the Northland Pines School District in providing support and encouragement to youth and families.